camunda/camunda-bpm-platform/README.md

 </activeProfiles>
 ```

-Apache Maven 3 and Java JDK 6 or 7 are prerequisites for building camunda BPM platform.
+Apache Maven 3 and Java JDK 6/7/8 are prerequisites for building camunda BPM platform.
 Once you have setup Java and Maven, run

 ```
 mvn clean install